dwmkerr/effective-container-engineering/README.md

 By running the deployment in the provided [`./respect-signals/deployment.yml`](./respect-signals/deployments.yml) you can see each service updates quickly.
 However, changing deployments (for example, by updating the version number) will be *very* slow for containers which don't listen to stop signals.

+## Configuration

+### Configure with Environment Variables

+Follow the [12 Factor App]() pattern of configuring your application with environment variables.
+These are widely supported and understood.
+They should be your 'default' mode of configuration.

+Many systems such as Kubernetes also support treating certain environment variables more carefully, in the form of secrets.
+Whilst these are not fool-proof, and do not cover cases as sophisticated as secret management systems such as [Hashicorp Vault](TODO), they are often sufficient for basic scenarios.

+See: [`configure-with-env-vars`](./configure-with-env-vars) for an example.

+Remember:

+- You don't necessarily need a fancy config library to handle environment variables!
+- If you are handling environment variables yourself, be careful when it comes to types.
+Env vars are always strings, how missing env vars are handled will depend on your runtime.
+Don't expect booleans to 'just work'!
+- Env vars might be sensitive, if you create a child process, it can inherit them.
+Be aware of that.
+- If configuration is missing, fail fast and fail noisily

+### Support Real-Time Configuration with Files

+If you need to be able to very rapidly alter the configuration of your program, consider using a configuration file.
+Then watch the file system for changes.
+When the file is changed, update the state of your application.

+This pattern can be used when you want to update configuration *very quickly*.
+Environment variables do not support this pattern as they cannot be modified externally once the application has started.

+Routers like nginx and haproxy use this pattern to support live reload when their configuration changes.

+See: [`configure-with-files`](./configure-with-files) for an example.

+Remember:

+- This adds a layer of complexity and should be carefully considered before implementing.
+- Be very careful with how errors will be handled.
+Static configuration with environment variables allows a trivial fail-fast pattern.
+The config file pattern might lead to errors *late* in the server lifecycle.
+- State mutation can be tricky.
+Consider how in-flight requests are handled, race conditions etc.

+## Observability

+### Know How To Log

+Remember:

+- For server applications, you almost certainly will have to log with the context of a request
+- Make sure you use correlation ids
+- Consider how libraries are going to log, or even if they should
+- Log everything, let your logging tool handle stripping out junk

 ## Appendix 1: Setting up a Kubernetes cluster